 Vermont’s tallest tree is a 143.4-foot white pine in Arlington, according to the Eastern Native Tree Society.
 It’s tucked in among one of the state’s best collections of large-diameter white pines, the Fisher-Scott Memorial Pines Natural Area.
 There they are safe from development.

 The Fisher-Scott Memorial Pines Natural Area was a 1975 gift to the state from the heirs of Vermont writer Dorothy Canfield Fisher.
-Fisher was a tireless social activist who promoted education and prison reform.
-Though originally from Lawrence, Kansas, Fisher is most closely associated with her adopted home state of Vermont.
+Fisher, a tireless social activist, promoted education and prison reform.
+Though originally from Lawrence, Kansas, Fisher adopted Vermont as her home state.

-The Arlington property that is now a protected wildlife area was Fisher’s writing retreat during a career that produced more than 40 books, both nonfiction and fiction (largely set in Vermont).
+The Arlington property that is now a protected wildlife area served as Fisher’s writing retreat during a career that produced more than 40 books, both nonfiction and fiction (largely set in Vermont).

-The Fisher-Scott Memorial Pines Natural Area is located on Route 7A just north of Arlington and is open to visitors.
+You can visit the Fisher-Scott Memorial Pines Natural Area on Route 7A just north of Arlington.